k3s-io/k3s/README.md

-k3s - Lightweight Kubernetes
+K3s - Lightweight Kubernetes
 ===============================================

 Lightweight Kubernetes.
-Easy to install, half the memory, all in a binary less than 100 MB.
+Production ready, easy to install, half the memory, all in a binary less than 100 MB.

 Great for: